RobertoFreireDev/Authentication_authorization/README.md

 Vunerabilites:

 - data is in Base64 format which is easily decoded.
-- Use https to encrypt the whole request including headers.
+- Use https
-- Use short expiration time for avoiding token reuse.
+- Use short expiration time for token.
+- Use longer expiration time for refresh token.
 - Claims are visible to anyone who has the token. https://www.jwt.io/
-- Store tokens securely (HttpOnly cookies, secure storage, etc)
+- Store tokens securely to avoid XSS and CSRF attacks.
-- Expire credentials with a predetermined time

 # Token Storage